University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_intro.md

 These will of course just dump everything to `stdout` but you know how to cope with that.

 > A command line that writes output to a file and specifies the number of threads to run and limits output to 50 targets.
+For a `blastx` command that uses a nucleotide query against protein db.

 ```bash
 blastx -query ~/Project_4/queries/hg38_gene_query.fasta -task blastx -db ~/Project_4/dbs/sprot -num_threads 2 -max_target_seqs 50 -out ~/Project_4/results/humgene_blastx_sprot.txt -outfmt 7